 In December 2019, a novel strain of coronavirus (COVID-19) surfaced in Wuhan, China and proceeded to spread globally.
-The COVID-19 pandemic has continued to evolve as new variants of COVID-19 have been identified and spread, which has led to various responses, including government-imposed quarantines, travel restrictions and other public health safety measures.
-The extent to which COVID-19 will continue to impact the Company's operations or those of its third party partners will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the COVID-19 pandemic, new information that may emerge concerning the severity of COVID-19, the impact of new strains of the virus, the effectiveness, availability and utilization of vaccines and treatments and the actions to contain COVID-19 or treat its impact, among others.
+The COVID-19 pandemic has led to various responses, including government-imposed quarantines, travel restrictions and other public health safety measures.
+The extent to which COVID-19 will continue to impact the Company's operations or those of its third party partners will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including new information that may emerge concerning the severity of COVID-19, the impact of new strains of the virus, the effectiveness, availability and utilization of vaccines and treatments and the actions to contain COVID-19 or treat its impact, among others.
 The Company's financial results to date have not been significantly impacted by COVID-19, however, the Company cannot at this time predict the specific extent, duration, or full impact that the ongoing COVID-19 pandemic will have on its financial condition, operations, and business plans, including its ability to raise additional capital, the timing and enrollment of patients in its ongoing and planned clinical trials, future financings and other expected milestones of its product candidates.